pascalinelaure/ResourceDescription/README.md

 <li>Editing and Searching of resources, Modification and Merging of resources, Comparison and Recommendation of resources
-(for education, research, leisures, professional career and so on), Machine learning (Supervised learning - linear regression, classification (logistic regression, decision trees, naive bayes), neural network, Support Vector Machine -, Unsupervised learning - clustering (cocktail party problem, kmeans), anomaly detection, dimension reduction (Principal Component Analysis) - ) using multi-criteria for recommendation, Statistic analysis and graphical or geographic visualisation, Synthesis of various research work on a given topic, Multi-lingual applications (English, French, ...). </li>
+(for education, research, leisures, professional career and so on), Machine learning (Supervised learning - linear regression, classification (logistic regression, decision trees, naive bayes), neural network, Support Vector Machine -, Unsupervised learning - clustering (cocktail party problem, kmeans), anomaly detection, dimension reduction (Principal Component Analysis) - ) using multi-criteria for recommendation, Statistic analysis and graphical or geographical visualisation, Synthesis of various research work on a given topic, Multi-lingual applications (English, French, ...). </li>
 </ul>